Skip to main content

 The tetracycline antibiotic doxycycline can treat a variety of conditions including acne, as well as rosacea, skin infections, sexually transmitted infections, and Lyme disease.⁷

 How it works: Doxycycline kills and prevents the growth of a wide range of bacteria, including C. acnes—the bacteria that contributes to acne.
 It also has anti-inflammatory effects.
-Medical care providers typically prescribe this antibiotic for short-term treatment, about three to four months (though sometimes longer).⁸
+Medical care providers typically prescribe this antibiotic for short-term treatment, about two to four months (though sometimes longer).⁸

 Higher doses of doxycycline are more likely to cause negative side effects,⁹ which can include: